Sub-base tank with load-bearing steel construction for plant construction

 The practice of recent projects with the KCD-FL has shown that the machine superstructures with their peripherals can not be more different.
 The same applies to the sites.
 That means the weight distribution, also due to plant projections or actual plant towers and a wide variety of wind loads usually require a static design of the support frame depending on the application.

 We ask for your understanding because we need an overall view of the system with external dimensions as well as the load entries on the foundation frame and the installation site of the system for a perfect functioning of the KCD-FL as foundation tank maybe for a data center fuel system.
-The KCD-FL is a tank variant with a great future but also a technical challenge for planning and production.
+The KCD-FL is a tank variant with a great future but also a technical challenge for planning and production of sub base fuel tanks.

 We look forward to providing you with this technical container solution a good alternative to conventional plant construction.